bxparks/AUniter/tools/README.md

 executed on Arduino boards attached to the serial port of the local machine.
 The Jenkins dashboard can display the status of builds and tests.

-The `auniter.sh` script uses the a config file (often located at `$HOME/.auniter.ini`) to define named *environments* that correspond to specific hardware devices.
+The `auniter.sh` script uses a config file (often located at `$HOME/.auniter.ini`) to define named *environments* that correspond to specific hardware devices.
 The environment name takes the form `env:{name}` (e.g.
 `env:nano`).
 The config file also allow mapping of a short alias (e.g. `uno`) to